jbohg/render_kinect/README.md

 This should store a number of depth and labeled images in /tmp.
 If you have PCL installed, it also stores point clouds as pcl files.

-Point clouds generated from a simulated kinect measurement taken from a wheel in 10 different poses.
+Point clouds generated from a simulated kinect measurement taken from a wheel in 10 slightly different poses.
+This measurement does not expose additional noise.
 ![](data/Wheels.png?raw=true)